saylordotorg/course_phil201/Unit03.md

+---
+layout: default
+title: "PHIL201: The Philosophy of Death"
+course_description: "A detailed introduction to the philosophical problems surrounding death.
+This course uses the doctrines and arguments of a number of prominent philosophers, including Plato, Michel de Montaigne, Leo Tolstoy, David Hume and Walter Kaufmann, to encourage philosophical thought on the subject."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: The Value of Death** <span id="3"></span> *Whether or not we really understand what death is, there remains the question of what our attitude toward it should be.
 Most people tend to